Connect with others who understand.

 Other Treatments for Stage 3 Ovarian Cancer

-Doctors may give a targeted therapy drug along with chemotherapy drugs.
-Avastin (bevacizumab) is approved by the U.S. Food and Drug Administration to treat stage 3 or stage 4 ovarian tumors.
+Doctors may give a targeted therapy drug called bevacizumab along with chemotherapy drugs.
 Bevacizumab prevents tumors from creating their own blood supply.
 It helps starve and kill cancer cells.
-Other targeted therapies help treat advanced-stage epithelial ovarian cancer after other treatments have been tried.
-These include poly (ADP-ribose) polymerase, or PARP, inhibitors.

 Outlook for Stage 3 Ovarian Cancer

-Researchers report ovarian cancer survival rates based on a five-year relative survival rate.
-These rates change based on a person’s age, overall health, cancer stage, ovarian cancer subtype, and treatment plan.
-Stage 3 ovarian cancer is a “regional” stage, which means that cancer has spread from the ovary to nearby organs or lymph nodes.
-However, it has not yet spread to more distant parts of the body.
+Survival statistics are also based on the summary stage, meaning whether the cancer is local, regional, or distant.
+Stage 3 ovarian cancer is a regional stage, which means that cancer has spread from the ovary to nearby organs or lymph nodes, but it hasn’t yet spread to more distant organs of the body.
 Regional survival rates vary depending on the type of ovarian cancer:

 These numbers are calculated based on people who were diagnosed five to 10 years ago.
 Treatments are constantly improving, so people diagnosed today may have a better outlook than those who were diagnosed a decade ago.